cbinsights/form-design-system/contributing/principles.md

 > The design of cat is typical of most UNIX programs: it implements one simple but general function that can be used in many different applications (including many not envisioned by the original author).

 Making our CSS classes and React components as small and sharp as possible gives consumers the flexibility to compose those smaller pieces into more complex patterns.

 Each individual component or class should behave the same way no matter where it lives in a consumer application.

+Each component or utility class should strive to do one, and only one thing.

 ## Native web standards preferred